qbic-pipelines/sradownloader/docs/output.md

 ## get_metadata

-This process downloads metadata for each SRA run accession in XML format into a separate directory called `results/metadata`.
+This process downloads experiment metadata for each SRA run accession in XML and runinfo metadata in CSV format into a separate directory called `results/metadata`.